 The use of drum samples and presets is a topic that music producers will probably always remain divided on.
 It’s totally a matter of preference.
 If you want to use them, then go ahead.
-However, make sure to use drum samples that you have a license to, otherwise, you could get in trouble later on.
+However, make sure to use drum samples that you have a license for, otherwise, you could get in trouble later on.
 The last thing you want after a successful release is to have to engage in a legal battle or claim against your royalties.

 Many great drum plugins are dedicated to helping you carve out a fantastic drum sound.
-Check out our article on the best drum vsts for more information.
+Check out our article on the best drum VSTs for more information.

 6. Try Making Your Drums Sound More Organic

-Jon Hopkins, a modern-day legend of electronic music, creates much of his beats using recordings of his own voice and beat-boxing.
+Jon Hopkins, a modern-day legend of electronic music, creates much of his beats using recordings of his own voice and beatboxing.
 This makes his beats sound like almost nobody else and really helps him get away from the more generic sound that sample packs can bring.

-Though you don’t need to go as far as Jon Hopkins.
+However, you don’t need to go as far as Jon Hopkins.
 If you don’t want to record your own, you should still consider processing your beats in a way that makes them sound unique for your own track.
 We have some great tips on how to do this up ahead, so keep on reading!

 Check out this tutorial by Julian Earle.
 It’s worth checking out his channel because he churns out top-quality tutorials on a very frequent basis: